 It is difficult to estimate the timeline as it relies soley at the discretion of the court.
+24. Do the Courts of your country acknowledge wrongful arrest?

 There is no specific provision with respect to wrongful arrest.
 However, as outlined at 22 above, damages may be awarded to the party who suffered loss as a result of the arrest in a case where the ship was arrested even though there was a caveat against arrest in force.